JJ0304/Virtual-Memory-Manager/README.md

 a page-replacement strategy will be required.

-Test File
+Test File:
 We provide the file addresses.txt, which contains integer values representing logical addresses ranging from 0 − 65535 (the size of the virtual address space).
 Your program will open this file, read each logical address and translate it to its corresponding physical address, and output the value of the signed byte at the physical address.

-How to Begin
+How to Begin:
 First, write a simple program that extracts the page number and offset from the following integer
 numbers:
 1, 256, 32768, 32769, 128, 65534, 33153